How a warehouse management software brings out the best in your automated storage

 Modula WMS – An effective way to manage your picking operations

 Modula WMS was designed expressly to operate automated storage equipment such as the Modula Lift VLM, as well as conventional storage and retrieval methods such as shelving and manual picking.
-The Modula WMS is one of the most intuitive and advanced software solutions on the market, seamlessly interfacing with almost all DMS and ERP systems, making administration, invoicing, production orders, customer orders, and picking operations easier and more productive.
+The Modula Warehouse management system (WMS) is one of the most intuitive and advanced software solutions on the market, seamlessly interfacing with almost all DMS and ERP systems, making administration, invoicing, production orders, customer orders, and picking operations easier and more productive.

 What our customers are saying

 The Modula WMS system, along with our Copilot console for retrieving materials, are user-friendly.
 For those buying Modula storage units, the Modula WMS has been a no-brainer.

 Take the experience of Global O-Ring and Seal LLC, a Texas-based distributor of rings and seals for a wide range of products.

 “In this market space, we compete by delivering better service to our customers,” says Jeff Korkowski, vice president of sales and marketing for Global O-Ring.
 “The benefit of the Modula system has been the ability to deliver the right product quickly.
 I also love the fact that we’ve got the Modula warehouse inventory software connected to our ERP system.
 So there’s this seamless transfer of an order from a customer to the operations team.
 And that can make all the difference in the world for our customers.”